 So those are the classics, but old favorites aren’t everything.
-Here are some of the less common and even rare colors for Les Pauls that look just as good!
+Here are some of the less common, modern and even rare colors for Les Pauls that look just as good!

 Classy, sleek, and bright.
 Perfect for any player who wants to lean away from the grungy stigma and add a splash of color to their band’s line-up.
 The alpine white finish doesn’t come on Les Paul standards – at least not at the time of writing.
 But if you really desire it, you can find alpine white Gibson Les Paul Customs and Epiphone Les Paul Customs.

 With a name like that, harkening back to the classic Goldtop, you know this color is going to be cool.
 The Les Paul Bluetop is left natural on the back and sides, with an incredibly sleek blue finish on the front of the body.

 This color is a stunning fusion of classic design and contemporary innovation.
 It features a subtle gradient from a deep, rich blue at the center to a lighter, more faded hue towards the edges, creating a visual masterpiece that captures the essence of modern sophistication.

 The Faded Pelham Blue Top color adds an extra layer of allure to this already remarkable instrument, making it an ideal choice for guitarists seeking a visually striking guitar that delivers outstanding performance and cutting-edge features without sacrificing the legendary Les Paul legacy.

 This distinctive color was initially developed for early television broadcasts.
 The bright yellow hue would appear white on black-and-white TVs without causing glare.

 Perfect for guitarists seeking a visually stunning instrument with a rich history and exceptional playability, the TV Yellow Les Paul Special is a must-try for those who appreciate the combination of classic style and modern performance.